Dipeshtwis/curriculum-html-css/portfolio/m10_localstorage.md

 - You should use the following data model:
   - you must create and save in local storage **a single JavaScript object with all the data of the form** (not one local storage entry per input field)

+- **You need to use pair-programming for this project (and we will check if it is reflected in commits).
+Therefore you need to select one of the portfolios in your pair-programming group in which you will implement the above features.**

 ### Need a big picture?